“In the beginning, God created the heavens and the earth.” Genesis 1:1

 On the sixth day of creation God created every animal that walks, slithers or crawls on the earth.

 He made them after their own kind.
+A repeat of this key phrase.
 If a chicken lays an egg, what do we expect to hatch, a baby chick.